louisblankemeier/NumpyTex/README.md

 # Numpy To Latex Table Script Generator

-This repo enables generating an aesthetically table in the form of a latex script using a numpy array.
+This repo enables generating an aesthetically appealing table in the form of a latex script using a numpy array.

 numpy_to_latex_table/examples/two_axis_colored.py demostrates usage of the function numpy_to_latex_table/src/two_axis_table.py.